zeantsoi/reddit/r2/r2/config/feature/README.md

 (because the summed percentage of all variants is less than 100).  `is_enabled` will return False for users who are non-eligible, fall into a control group, or are excluded; for anyone for whom this is true, you should call `variant` to find the specific variant they fall into.
+When wanting to pull just the variants and not send a bucketing event (such as for /api/me.json and /api/v1/me), you can use `variant`. `is_enabled` will return the eligibility for the experiment and send a bucketing event if it's enabled.
+Note - experiments will only be enabled for requests that are for the `html` extension (desktop site).

 In code, this looks something like this: